DaniFojo/aidl-2020-spring-team-dani/README.md

   <img src="https://cdn-media-1.freecodecamp.org/images/1*KlX2-kNXRYLAYpdnI8VPiA.png">
 </p>

 In Advantage Actor Critic (A2C) we introduce an advantage function, which will tell us the improvement compared to the average the action taken at that state is.
 In other words, this function calculates the extra reward the agent gets if I take this action.
 The extra reward is that beyond the expected value of that state.
-The Advantage functions is as follows **Aπ(s,a)=Qπ(s,a)−Vπ(s)**.
+The Advantage functions is as follows: **Aπ(s,a)=Qπ(s,a)−Vπ(s)**.

 Recall the new update equation, replacing the discounted cumulative award from vanilla policy gradients with the Advantage function: